-Applications for places are being made through school, and priority will be given to struggling families.
-Help is needed both in the kitchen and with the craft and games for other children in the school hall and grounds.
-Some examples of the tasks volunteers may be asked to do are:
+Applications for places were made through school, and priority given to struggling families.
+Help was needed both in the kitchen and with the craft and games for other children in the school hall and grounds.
+Some examples of the tasks volunteers are asked to do are:

-If anyone has queries or would like to volunteer I can be contacted by email at
+If anyone has queries or would like to volunteer please contact Kathy

 or ring 01535 663375.

 In Bingley, on Wednesday mornings (not every Wednesday!), a group of us go into one of three local schools and

 present assemblies in which we act out bible stories.
 It is not onerous because as we do it we read